Basttyy/fx-data-server/README.md

 * Run cp .env.example .env
 * Edit .env configuration to match the db credentials you have in Laragon
 * Create .htaccess file and request the content of .htaccess file from a team member/lead dev
-* Visit or reload http://fx-data-server.test again it should show not found api response instead of index of/
+* Visit or reload http://fx-data-server.test again it should show {"message": "the requested resource is not found"} an api response instead of index of/

 # CommandLine Helper